4797 Ako: Orbit and classification

-Ako is a member of the stony subgroup of the Nysa family, which is named after its largest member 44 Nysa.
+Ako is a member of the stony subgroup of the Nysa–Polana complex, a collection of overlapping asteroid families.
 It orbits the Sun in the inner main-belt at a distance of 2.0–2.9 AU once every 3 years and 9 months (1,369 days).
 Its orbit has an eccentricity of 0.18 and an inclination of 2° with respect to the ecliptic.

 In 1978, it was first identified as at Palomar Observatory, extending the body's observation arc by 11 years prior to its official discovery observation at Minami-Oda Observatory.

 Physical characteristics

 Rotation period

 A rotational lightcurve of Ako was obtained for the first time from photometric observations made at the U.S. Ricky Observatory, Missouri, in November 2008.
 It gave a well-defined rotation period of 4.085±0.001 hours with a relatively high brightness variation of 0.90 in magnitude (U=3), indicative of a non-spheroidal shape.